 Verbal Modes of Communication:

 Verbal communication involves words that may be spoken or written.
-As this is a digital world, communications are often texted to co-worker, spouse, friend, and so on.
+As this is a digital world, communications are often texted to co-workers, spouse, friends, and so on.

 With smartphones in everyone’s hand, often texting using words and symbols are sent to convey the message.

-It involves organized set of words in the form of languages that makes it easier for people to send messages or talk.
+It involves an organized set of words in the form of languages that make it easier for people to send messages or talk.

 Non-Verbal Modes of Communication:

 Nonverbal communication plays an important role in creating a good impact.
 This mode of communication just co-exists with verbal wherein it includes facial expressions, gestures, body postures and eye contact.